cloudify-cosmo/cloudify-rest-docs/content/_deployment_groups.md

  * `runtime_only_evaluation` - sets the `runtime_only_evaluation` flag for the deployment
  * `skip_plugins_validation` - sets the `skip_plugins_validation` flag for the deployment

-Visibility and private_resource are not parameters that can be passed in: instead, newly-created deployments inherit their visibility from the group.
+Visibility and private_resource for the newly-created deployment are inherited from the group.

 ### Deployment ID template